 Run a Title Search

-Do a title search of the boat in question to make positive there are no outstanding liens or different points with the vessel.
+Do a title search of the boat in query to make sure there are no outstanding liens or different points with the vessel.
 Be particularly cautious of:

-A title that appears to characterize a totally totally different vessel
+A title that seems to symbolize a very totally different vessel

 No tittle or registration certificate